-CHAPTER 3: Using the plan for your medical and other covered services
+CHAPTER 3: Using the plan for your medical services

-SECTION 1 Things to know about getting your medical care and other services as a member of our plan
+SECTION 1 Things to know about getting your medical care as a member of our plan

-This chapter explains what you need to know about using the plan to get your medical care and other services covered.
+This chapter explains what you need to know about using the plan to get your medical care covered.
 It gives definitions of terms and explains the rules you will need to follow to get the medical treatments, services, equipment, prescription drugs, and other medical care that are covered by the plan.

-For the details on what medical care and other services are covered by our plan and how much you pay when you get this care, use the Medical Benefits Chart in the next chapter, Chapter 4 (Medical Benefits Chart, what is covered and what you pay).
+For the details on what medical care is covered by our plan and how much you pay when you get this care, use the Medical Benefits Chart in the next chapter, Chapter 4 (Medical Benefits Chart, what is covered and what you pay).